 • taking advantage of mobile features such as “click-to-call” and “click-to-map”

-Retrofitting a website for mobile devices does involve compromises however.
+Retrofitting a website for Mobile friendly for ipad iphone and Android devices does involve compromises however.
 As a business owner you need to be aware that certain things about the way your current site is built will pose some challenges to achieving the ideal outcome for mobile site.
 These things would need to assessed by reviewing your site.

 No matter which way you choose to move forward, the call to action is upon businesses.
 We need to answer the growing needs of our audience base who are using multiple devices before making a purchase, starting by researching on mobile then waiting until they are on another screen to complete the transaction.
 Or if they are on the go, they will use their phones to search for locations, get directions and use phones with their original function, and give your business a call.